-Another Cool Sleep Gadget – the Red Light Sleep Bulb
+Another Cool Sleep Gadget – the Anti-Blue Light Sleep Bulb

 This is a light bulb specially designed to help you fall asleep and stay asleep.
 The light from this bulb isn’t exactly red – it’s more of a kind of mellow yellow-orange.
 But the main purpose is to eliminate blue light, which is a main component of sunlight, and therefore tends to make your brain think it’s still daytime.
 This is why TV and computer screens are robbing you of your sleep – your brain is confused by the sun being in your eyes at 11PM! and other products produce a soothing, non-blue light.
 The Drift light adds a cool feature that I like – it slowly fades to black, which mimics a sunset and slowly soothes my brain.
 By the time it’s out, so am I!
 The Drift light